Great fire of Tartu: History

-At the end of the fire only 160 buildings remained: most of these were to the north of the city.
-There were only forty left standing in the former centre of the city.
-Uppsala House, which is near St. John's church, claims to be one of the few buildings now remaining that date from before the fire.
+At the end of the fire only about 160 buildings remained; most of these were to the north of the city.
+There were only 40 left standing in the former centre of the city.
+Uppsala House, located near St. John’s Church, is said to be one of the few surviving buildings that predate the fire (meaning, it was built before the fire incident, survived the disaster and is still standing).
 Some of its timbers have been dated to 1750.

 After the fire

 Following the fire the city was rebuilt.
 After the fire the rules that had required that there be no new stone buildings were reversed and it was now required to construct not only new buildings but also fences and outbuildings without using wood.
-The cornerstone of Tartu Town Hall was laid in 1782 and completed under the command of Johann Heinrich Bartholomäus Walter.
+The cornerstone of Tartu Town Hall was laid in 1782 and completed under the command of Johann Heinrich Bartholomäus Walther.

 Catherine the Great found 25,000 rubles to ease the situation in Tartu after the fire, and the money was used to build a stone bridge across the river.
-The remains of this bridge can still be seen beneath the river Emajõgi but the main part of the bridge was destroyed during the Second World War.
+The remains of this bridge can still be seen beneath the river Emajõgi, but the main part of the bridge was destroyed during the Second World War.